Events

 This 90 minute long, family-friendly program features an Astronomy themed presentation on the different things you can experience in the night sky.
 Hands-on tour of our 1845 Mitchel telescope and viewing through the telescope takes place during the second part of the evening (weather permitting).

 Tickets: $15/adult, $7/child, FREE For Members.
+July dates are SOLD OUT.

 Reservations required.
 Space is limited.